symphonycms/export_ensemble/README.markdown

 The ZIP module of PHP is utilised, and is memory efficient, allowing for larger sites to be exported without the need for increasing PHP's memory limit.

-This extension adds "Save Install Files" and "Download Zip" buttons to the preferences page.
+This extension adds "Save Install Files" and "Download ZIP" buttons to the preferences page.

 ## Installation & Updating